 You can also view a list of Agents within your network.
 The Agents view shows you information including the OS, Hostname, Group, Updates, Memory, Version, and Last Checkin.
 The Agents view is good for managing your asset inventory and monitoring update statuses.
 If you need to, you can export this data in CSV format.

 The platform also comes with an alerts system that produces a notification whenever a new patch is available for a package.
 Alerts are assigned a level of severity based on how important they are to your network.
 The alerts feature is useful because it keeps you updated on changes to your infrastructure.

 SysWard is a good choice for enterprises that want a simple patch management tool with a low price tag.
 The software is available for free for up to two agents.
-If you need more, you can purchase a paid plan starting at $12.50 (£9.57) per month for up to five servers.
+If you need more, you can purchase a paid plan starting at $2.50 (£2.10) per agent per month.
 You can download the program for free.